-City Creates Assistance Program for Water and Sewer Utility Customers
+Assistance Program for Water and Sewer Utility Customers

-The City of Raleigh has established a new pilot program to help economically distressed water and sewer utility customers manage their utility bills.
+The City of Raleigh has established a program to help economically distressed water and sewer utility customers manage their utility bills.
 The Utility Customer Assistance Program (UCAP) will be administered in partnership with the Wake County Human Services Department, which will provide eligibility screening services for the program.

 Our customers can call 919-996-3245 to speak with a billing specialist to learn more about the program and the eligibility requirements.
 In order to qualify for assistance, customers must visit the Wake County Human Services staff at the Swinburne Center, located at: